ThinkDataEd/student/docs/unit3/lab3b.md

     – *Change Delimiter* to *Whitespace*

 ###**About the data**
-* The data come from the *Forced Expiratory Volume (FEV)* study that took place in the late 1970's.

-    – The observations come from a sample of 654 youths, aged 3 to 19, in/around East
+The data come from the *Forced Expiratory Volume (FEV)* study that took place in the late 1970's.
+The observations come from a sample of 654 youths, aged 3 to 19, in/around East Boston.
+Researchers were interested in answering the research question, "What is the effect of childhood smoking on lung health?"
-    Boston.

-    – Researchers were interested in answering the *research question*:

-    *What is the effect of childhood smoking on lung health?*

 ###**Cleaning your data**

-* Now that we've got the data loaded, we need to clean it to get it ready for use (*Look at [lab 1F](../unit1/lab1f.md) for help*).
+* Now that we've got the data loaded, we need to clean it to get it ready for use (*Look at [Lab 1F](../unit1/lab1F.md) for help*).
 Specifically:

     – We want to name the variables: ```"age"```, ```"lung_cap"```, ```"height"```,
     ```"gender"```,```"smoker"```, in that order.